Trump pushes Congress for broad bill on guns after school shooting

 It is not the first time Trump has appeared to break with his party’s thinking in a quest to make a deal with Democrats.

-In January, he met with a bipartisan group on the thorny immigration issue, pledging to “take the heat” if they came up with legislation.
+In January, he met with a bipartisan group on the thorny immigration issue, pledging to“take the heat” if they came up with legislation.
 He was quickly reined in by conservative hardliners and a deal was never done.

-Senate Democratic leader Chuck Schumer praised Trump’s ambition on guns, but said in a statement that ”the next step is even more important.
+Senate Democratic leader Chuck Schumer praised Trump’s ambition on guns, but said in a statement that“the next step is even more important.

 “Despite the huge pressure that will come from the hard right, the president must stick with these principles,” Schumer said.